malmason/horiseon-marketing/README.md

 Marketing.

 This website has been modified to include Semantic HTML as well as updates to the style sheet to streamline the code.

+## Version History

+**Date Modified:** 3/24/2021
+**Modified By:** M. Mason
+**Description:** Version 1.0

+- Modified the index.html file to use Semantic Tags in place of existing &lt;div&gt; tags.
+- Updated styles.css to reference new Semantic Tags.
+- Combined duplicate styles and added comments to styles.css for manageability.
+- Uploaded website to this Github repository.
+- Created this initial Readme file for documentation purposes.

 ## Screenshots